Elementary Music Lessons to Start the Year Fresh – January 2026

 Meet the Author

-She is currently active in music education through presenting and attending workshops, curriculum development, and blogging.
-Additionally, she serves on the music staff at her church and leads a church children’s program.
-Terri is an active community musician, performing with a local Big Band, pit orchestras, and at various events.
+She presents music education workshops, develops curriculum, and writes for her blog.
+Terri is on the music staff at her church and leads a children’s program.
+She performs as a active community musician with a local Big Band, pit orchestras, and at various events.

 Need More Lesson Planning Ideas?